rainers24/labyrinthserver/README.md

 # labyrinthserver

+In project directory run:

-In project directory run command `cmake -S . -B build-direc` to compile a project.
+* To compile the project run `cmake -S . -B cmake-build`

-To build the project run `cmake --build build-direc --target labyrinth_server -- -j 2`
+* To build the project run `cmake --build cmake-build --target labyrinth_server -- -j 2`

-To run the server `./build-direc/labyrinth_server`
+* To run the server `./cmake-build/labyrinth_server`

 ## Server response ##
 ```